• Home

 0

-Chinese food contains very few nutrients in comparison to other foods.
-But they are very healthy if you know what you are eating.
+Chinese food contains few nutrients compared to other foods, but it is very healthy if you know what you are eating.
 Chinese food is a source of protein, carbohydrates, and fats.
-It has a lot of good minerals like calcium, iron, zinc, and selenium.
+It also has many good minerals like calcium, iron, zinc, and selenium.
 Eating Chinese food can be an extremely delicious treat, but it can also be a health hazard.
 Chinese food contains various ingredients and cooking methods that can make it unhealthy.

-If you’re eating Chinese food, you need to know what you’re eating and how it affects your body.
+If you’re eating Chinese food, you must know what you eat and how it affects your body.
 But the Chinese food nutrition facts sheet is one of the worst pieces of information you’ll ever see.
-This blog post will help you understand what Chinese food nutrition facts are, why they’re bad, and how to find the information you need to make smart choices when eating Chinese food.
+This blog post will help you understand facts about Chinese food nutrition, why they’re bad, and how to find the information you need to make smart choices when eating Chinese food.

 Eating healthy and nutritiously is essential to a good quality of life.
 But when it comes to eating out, what does that mean?
 It may seem like eating out is an everyday occurrence, but you should know the facts before you eat.
-This is the first video in a series explaining Chinese food nutrition facts.
-In this first video, we break down the Chinese food nutrition facts.
+This is the first video in a series explaining facts about Chinese food nutrition.
+This first video breaks down the facts about Chinese food nutrition.
 We cover how to read food labels and what the food pyramid looks like.
 We also explore the five food groups and why they are important.
 So please take a look at these facts and share them with friends!

 Summary show